Skip to main content

 If the group isn't updating:

-• Dynamic group evaluations run on a schedule
+• Dynamic group evaluations run on a schedule.
+Check the "Next sync" time on the group card.

 • Check that the target group is correctly selected